hraschke-sift/sift-api3-response-comparator/README.md

 Once it has finished, the tool will compare the `before_results` and `after_results` columns in the db.
 If there is a difference, it will record that to the `results.json` file (also found in the `runs/directory`, as a peer to `config.json`).

-6. **Results Summary**: After your test run, the `results.json` output will be summarized into an average of the magnitude of all detected changes, organized by endpoint.
+**Results Summary**: After your test run, the `results.json` output will be summarized into an average of the magnitude of all detected changes, organized by endpoint.

+A `report.json` file will be generated that will show the averages of all the changes per entity.
+If you specified `--summary_type endpoint`, then it will show aggregated for

 ## Project Structure